diasurgical/psx-tools/README.md

 Tools for the Playstation port of Diablo.

 ### dstream
-Dumps the contents stream files (.DIR/.BIN pair).
+Dumps the contents of stream files (.DIR/.BIN pair).
 These contain all of the game data, including binary overlays.

 Usage: dstream [dir] [bin] [types...]